 I am experienced in working with EMDR since 2013.
-I am a co-facilitator for EMDR East Anglia steering group having trained across a broad spectrum of conditions and presentations from working with single event trauma (PTSD) to working with complex trauma and other difficulties.
-EMDR, as an approach enables us to overcome unwanted difficult memories and experiences from the past that continue to influence your daily life, beliefs and decisions.
+I am a co-facilitator for EMDR East Anglia steering group having trained across a broad spectrum of conditions and presentations.
+I work with single event trauma (PTSD) to working with complex trauma (C-PTSD) and other difficulties.
+EMDR, is an approach that enables you to overcome unwanted difficult memories and experiences from the past that continue to influence your daily life, beliefs and decisions.
 EMDR can help us to lead more happier and fulfilling lives in the present.
-Conducted research illustrates the benefits of EMDR as is the recommended treatment for PTSD by NICE.
+Conducted research illustrates the benefits of EMDR as this is the recommended treatment for PTSD by NICE.

 Training, qualifications & experience